JaquJaqu/sequence_tagging/README.md

 ## Train a New Model

-We will describe how a new model can be trained and show examples based on the GermEval 2014 dataset.
-In order to build the model, we first need to download the training data.
-In addition, we filter comments and only leave the word and the tags.
+We will describe how a new model can be trained and describe it based on training a model on the GermEval 2014 dataset.
+First, we need to download the training data.
+For training a model, we expect files to have two columns with the first column specifying the word and the second column containing the label.

 ```
 mkdir -p corpora/GermEval